GridPlus/gridplus-sdk/README.md

 Once all Ethereum software is installed and the Ganache simulated network is running, you can run the tests with `mocha test/eth.js`.

 #### Bitcoin Nodes
-We recommend using `bitcoind`, which can be installed on OSX with:
+We recommend using `bcoin`, which can be installed on OSX with:

 ```
 npm install -g bcoin